 Let’s say you ordered an expensive electronic product online, like a laptop.
-You’re obviously excited for it to arrive at your home, and you may have even thought about the perceived risk that you took by ordering it online rather than making a purchase at the store.
+You’re excited for it to arrive at your home, and you may have even thought about the perceived risk that you took by ordering it online rather than making a purchase at the store.

 The risk we’re talking about?
 Shipping.

-Especially with the recent spike in online shopping, it's important that consumers can trust companies to ship products safe and sound.
-That's why it's important to use protective packaging, such as retention and suspension packaging, to help eliminate the risk of damaged products.
+Especially with the recent spike in online shopping, consumers need to be able to trust companies to ship products safe and sound.
+That's why it's important to use protective packaging to help eliminate the risk of damaged products.

 Retention and Suspension Packaging Eliminates Risk

 Typically, product packaging isn’t a major concern for soft goods that are purchased online.
 But for expensive, fragile things like electronics or housewares, it’s a different story.

-After all, packages get tossed around, might be dropped or even stacked on top of one another as they go from Point A to Point B. Mitigating the risk of damage in the shipping process requires significant attention to be paid to packaging, since the physical shipping process is out of most companies' control.
+After all, packages get tossed around, might go through repeated drops, or even be stacked on top of one another as they go from Point A to Point B. Mitigating the risk of damage in the shipping process requires significant attention to be paid to packaging since the physical shipping process is out of most companies' control.

-The last thing you want to do is have to worry about returning a damaged or busted product upon delivery.
+The last thing you want to do is have to worry about returning a damaged product upon delivery.
 And that’s where retention and suspension packaging come into play to offer consistent protection for fragile products.

 How Does Suspension Packaging Work?

-Retention and suspension packaging uses special corrugated inserts and plastic flexible film.
+Retention and suspension packaging use special corrugated inserts and plastic flexible film.